-- Remove snow and ice from body including seat, footrests, lights, controls and instruments. - Verify that track and idler wheels are not frozen and free to turn.
+- Remove snow and ice from body including seat, footrests, controls and instruments. - Lights The headlamp, the taillight and the brake light are standard equipment.
+Be sure lights are clear of dirt, slush or snow and are in good working order or condition. - Verify that track and idler wheels are free to turn and not frozen.